 Private loans are not federal loans, but are considered part of a student's financial aid award.
 These funds are typically loaned to you by a bank or other non-educational organization based on the borrower’s credit.
 ACC will certify private loan amounts up to the cost of attendance minus all federal aid regardless of whether you accept all federal aid or not.

 To request a private loan and apply the funds to ACC:

 - Complete the financial lender's loan application and promissory note.

 - Complete ACC's financial aid application steps.

-- Enroll in at least 6 credits.
+- Enroll in at least six credits each semester.